IctCat/jufopy/README.md

 *TSV level is synonym for JUFO level*
 A null TSV means a paper which is found but doesn't have a set TSV level.
 A None TSV means a paper whish is not found.
+Values in `Conference Name` column should contain the conference abbreviation inside parentheses.

 # Python virtual environment creation